mark-watson/Racket-AI-book/manuscript/RDF_Datastore_SPARQL_Implementation.md

-# Implementing a Simple RDF Datastore with Partial SPARQL Support in Racket
+# Implementing a Simple RDF Datastore With Partial SPARQL Support in Racket

 This chapter explains a Racket implementation of a simple RDF (Resource Description Framework) datastore with partial SPARQL (SPARQL Protocol and RDF Query Language) support.
 We'll cover the core RDF data structures, query parsing and execution, helper functions, and the main function with example queries.
 The file **rdf_sparql.rkt** can be found online at [https://github.com/mark-watson/Racket-AI-book/source-code/simple_RDF_SPARQL](https://github.com/mark-watson/Racket-AI-book/tree/main/source-code/simple_RDF_SPARQL).